Applying for CPT

 - List courses you’ve taken as a graduate student and how the position/internship will provide valuable hands-on experience in conjunction with these courses.

-- Once step #4 is complete and you have received an email to verify Engineering’s approval, you will need to request CPT online through the International Student and Scholar Services using the online F-1 Curricular Practical Training Form.
-Once approved by Engineering, you are responsible to complete the iPenn curricular practical training (CPT) authorization request with Penn’s International Student and Scholar Services (ISSS).
-Processing time by ISSS is typically 3-5 business days.
+6. Once step #5 is complete, you will receive an email to verify Engineering’s approval with the next steps you will need for requesting CPT online through International Student and Scholar Services using the online F-1 Curricular Practical Training Form.
+Once given approval by Engineering for your CPT, you are responsible to complete the iPenn curricular practical training (CPT) authorization request with Penn’s International Student and Scholar Services (ISSS).
+Processing time by ISSS is typically up to 5 business days.
 Students cannot begin any work until they have received the CPT authorization from ISSS.

 Please note the following:

-Evaluation and grading: Your CPT-IS Supervisor will need to evaluate your work done either based on periodic reports submitted by you while undergoing the CPT, or based on such reports immediately after your return from the training.
-Note that your sponsor may require some additional work beyond what was done during training, but the evaluation must be substantially based upon the training experience.
+Evaluation and grading: Your CPT Supervisor will need to evaluate your work done either based on periodic reports submitted by you while undergoing the CPT, or based on such reports immediately after your return from the training.
+Note that your supervisor may require some additional work beyond what was done during training, but the evaluation must be substantially based upon the training experience.
 All CPT course registrations (EAS 897 Masters, EAS 898 PhD) will be issued either an “S” grade or a “U” grade.
 No letter grades (impacting GPA) will be issued.

-Mid-Point Progress Report: You are required to submit a completed “Mid-Point Progress Report” during your CPT period, as well as your submission of materials as specified in your detailed Proposal to your CPT-IS Supervisor at the end of your of CPT, you must also turn in a “Final Report.”
+Reports: You are required to submit a completed “Mid-Point Progress Report” during your CPT period, as well as your submission of materials as specified in your detailed proposal to your CPT Supervisor.
+At the end of your of CPT, you must also turn in a “Final Report.”
 Please talk with your program coordinator as to where the reports are to be sent, length and formatting of documents, deadline,etc. as each program handles this differently.

 Satisfying Degree Requirements, Tuition and Fees:

-- Master’s students who register for CPT-IS will be placed into the “Master’s with Practicum” degree.
-The CPT-IS course (EAS 897) will be a required 11th CU in completing the “Master’s with Practicum” degree.
+- Master’s students who register for CPT will be placed into the “Master’s with Practicum” degree.
+The CPT course (EAS 897) will be a required 11th CU (12th CU for BIOT) in completing the “Master’s with Practicum” degree.
 No tuition and fees will be charged for this option.

 Requirement to Complete: All academic requirements for CPT-IS must be satisfactorily completed within the term for which the student has registered for CPT-IS.
 Failure to complete the CPT-IS academic requirements would render your employment “unauthorized” and be a violation of your immigration status.
 For any student who gets a “U” grade, such sanctions may include forfeiture of the post-graduation OPT allotment and the possibility of working in the United States on any other visa.